manon-reusens/text-classification-benchmark/README.md

 * util/dataloader.py :  collect the datasets in their raw format and convert the useful columns to a pandas dataframe
 * util/datasplitter.py : splits a dataset into its train-(val)-test set components
 * data_collection.py :  collect datasets from the web and store them as csv files
-* evaluator.py : fits a model on the train data and evaluates it on the test set
-* run.py : main script, conducts an evaluation of all models accross all tasks

 ## Installation